Aahil13/The-JS-Guide/docs/Arrays&Objects.md

 };
 ```

-You can access properties in an object using the dot or square bracket notation.
+You can access objects' properties using the dot or square bracket notation.

 ```javascript
 let personName = person.name; // "John"
 let personAge = person["age"]; // 30
 ```

-Objects also support property modification or addition of new properties.
+Objects also support property modification or the addition of new properties.
 You can add new properties or modify the key of any key-value pair in an object using the following syntax:

 ```javascript
 person.job = "Engineer"; // Adds a new property